Harshi-coder17/q-shield-pnb/README.md

 cp .env.example .env
 # Edit .env with your database URL and secret key

-# 5. Initialize the database
-flask db upgrade

-# 6. Run the application
-flask run
 ```

-The dashboard will be available at `https://localhost:5000`.
+The dashboard will be available at `https://localhost:3000`.

 ### Production Deployment